The Mole People

 Bentley now babbles some, talking about fallen civilizations and the prospects for our own society, but all Stuart wants is a translation of the tablet’s writing.
 Bentley agrees, looks at the tablet and reads: “I, Sharu, king of kings, son of Sharu Ad…” The remainder of the line is lost due to the tablet being broken.
 The four now talk about this Sharu guy, none of them recognizing the name.
 Lafarge brings up “The Gilgamesh Tablets” found by somebody named George Smith.
 Bentley nods and mentions how these tablets related a legend about a dynasty that disappeared from the face of the Earth.
 Lafarge points out that the name Sharu was mentioned on those tablets.

-News flash: George Smith did not find the Gilgamesh tablets.
-He was just the British Museum assistant that first translated the tablets in 1872.
-The tablets were actually found twenty-two years earlier in 1849 by The Right Honourable Sir Austen Henry Layard when he discovered the Library of Ashurbanipal in the archaeological site of Kuyunjik (then ancient Nineveh, capital of Assyria) in northern Mesopotamia.
+News flash: George Smith did not find the original Gilgamesh tablet.
+He was just the British Museum assistant that first translated the tablet in 1872.
+The tablet was actually found twenty-two years earlier in 1849 by The Right Honourable Sir Austen Henry Layard when he discovered the Library of Ashurbanipal in the archaeological site of Kuyunjik (then ancient Nineveh, capital of Assyria) in northern Mesopotamia.
 The site would be found in modern day Iraq.
+After translating the first tablet, Smith later conducted his own excavations which resulted in the discovery of subsequent tablets in the Gilgamesh epic.
 You’d think as an archaeologist, Lafarge would know these things!
 Since he is referred to as Professor at least once, this would give the impression that he teaches as well.
 I’d hate to go to that school!

 Stuart then wonders about the tablet they just found and what the rest of the writing on it may say.
 Bentley looks it over again and reads some more.